Almaty Marathon: Declared Goals

-Every year a portion of financial means from entry fees goes to creation of sports infrastructure and healthcare delivery to children with disabilities and special needs.
+Annually, a portion of financial means from entry fees goes to creation of sports infrastructure and healthcare delivery to children with disabilities and special needs.
 Making sport more available is an essential part of social responsibility of “Courage to Be the First” Fund.

 History

 The Almaty Marathon has become one of the first charity marathons that started collecting means for some social projects.
 The first Almaty Marathon took place on 27 May 2012 named as “Charity Marathon – Courage to Be the First” and gathered around 2,500 runners while only 500 were stated.
 The means raised during the Marathon went to a program providing support and rehabilitation to children with ICP (infantile cerebral paralysis).
 The total amount of charity support was KZT 292,500.

 April 28, 2013.
 The 2nd Almaty Marathon gathered 5,000 participants.
 It was the year when the tradition of holding the Marathon on the last Sunday in April was approved.
 The money collected was sent to support construction of a mini aquatorium in Ardi Rehabilitation Center to provide rehabilitation to children with ICP and arrange remedial swimming sessions.
 The total amount of charity support was KZT 2,752,000.

 April 20, 2014.
 The 3rd Almaty Marathon brought together 10,000 people, and the total amount of donations collected was 10,000,000 tenge.
 The Marathon charity recipient was Miloserdiye Voluntary Society that collects support for children suffering from oncology disease.
 The funds raised were sent to a family of 3-year-old Darina Lik.
 Being the prime sponsor, Astana Motors Company also gave an ambulance vehicle to the Oncology Department of R&D Institute of Pediatrics and Pediatric Surgery in Almaty.

 April 26, 2015.
 The 4th marathon was completed by 15,000 participants from more than 40 countries worldwide.
 The funds raised were used by the Almaty Marathon organizers to build a modern stadium for Boarding School No.9 in Almaty, a special-purposed educational institution for children with severe speech and language disorder.
 The total amount of charity support was KZT 7,828,600.
 72 people became prize winners of the Marathon (including 27 marathon runners among 9 age categories).

 April 24, 2016.
 The 5th Almaty Marathon had 13,000 participants.
 13 thousand people participated in there.
 KZT 12,295,000 collected during the Marathon was used to procure four units for locomotor apparatus recovery: KORVIT support plantar load simulators and IMITRON walking simulators.